 The Mitigation Fee Act requires the City to account for all Interim Development Impact Fees collected.
 Interim Development Impact Fees shall be deposited into a separate capital facilities account or accounts and shall not be commingled with any other City funds, except for temporary investments.
-All collected IDIF shall be distributed into the six (6) IDIF categories in accordance with their respective percentages as it relates to the IDIF amount included as Attachment A. Interim Development Impact Fees shall be expended solely for the purpose for which they were collected.
+All collected Interim Development Impact Fees ("IDIF") shall be distributed into the six (6) IDIF categories in accordance with their respective percentages as it relates to the IDIF amount.
+See Table A below.
+Interim Development Impact Fees shall be expended solely for the purpose for which they were collected.
 While funds are accruing for individual Public Facilities, the City must track each fund and provide an annual report.